 Race Ambassadors

-The GE Appliances Kentucky Derby Festival Marathon/miniMarathon Race Ambassador Team is built of runners and walkers who are part of an amazing group who are proactive in pushing a healthy lifestyle message to all local and regional groups and organizations.
+The GE Appliances Kentucky Derby Festival miniMarathon/Marathon Race Ambassador Team is built of runners and walkers who are part of an amazing group who are proactive in pushing a healthy lifestyle message to all local and regional groups and organizations.
 These Ambassadors help KDF keep our runners and walkers informed, inspired and motivated during the months leading up to the race.

-Over the past 9 years, our Race Ambassador Team has been essential in the development and continued growth of the Marathon & miniMarathon.
+For more than 10 years, our Race Ambassador Team has been essential in the development and continued growth of the miniMarathon & Marathon.
 We encourage our Race Ambassadors to stay involved in the race, as well as other Kentucky Derby Festival events.

 Learn More about Our Ambassador Program!